frankyeh/DSI-Studio-Website/doc/gui_cx.md

 1. To change how DSI Studio visualizes tracks, open any FIB file in [Step T3 Fiber Tracking] and change [Step T3(c) Option].
 After closing the fiber tracking window, DSI Studio will memorize the setting and apply it.

 2. There are several ways to improve the FDR, with the expense of losing sensitivity.
-You may increase the length threshold (e.g. 30 mm), increase the T threshold, increase pruning iterations in the advanced options.
+You may increase the length threshold (e.g. 30 mm), increase the T threshold, and increase pruning iterations in the advanced options.

 ***Troubleshooting***